Taylor-S-Smith/SmashUpCSharp/SmashUpBackend/README.md

 how stateless I want the UI implementation to be.
 Should it be able to constantly request from backend?

 The next steps are:
-- Remove Errors to finish restructor of Back<->Front communication
 - Have ConsoleUI construct BattlePage, including add system to "Stack" the different keypress handling modes
 - Have render happen automatically each tick
 - Finish dinosaur faction.